Dalimil/Eventbrite-Tools/README.md

-# Eventbrite-Notifier
-Receive an email notification when an Eventbrite event changes.
+# Eventbrite Tools - Scripts and bots for Eventbrite website

+## Eventbrite Ticket Bot - ticket-getter.js

+This bot is intended to be run a short time (a minute or two) before Eventbrite event tickets are released.
+Its main purpose is to secure tickets for events which are sold out within seconds after tickets are released.

+**Run this script only a short time before the tickets are released because it's quite aggresive in terms of its network activity. **

+### Usage
+1. Open Firefox and navigate to your Eventbrite event
+2. Open Scratchpad (Shift + F4) and Open file ticket-getter.js
+3. Click Run
+4. Call stop(); from the console to quit (try several times if not working)

+## EventBrite Ticket Notifier - ticket-notifier.py

+Eventbrite bot for checking event status and notifying the user by email when ticket status changes.

-Simply change main.py file to indicate which email address should be used and which events (URLs) should be periodically checked.
+Simply change the python file to indicate which email address should be used and which events (URLs) should be periodically checked.
+You will receive an email notification when one of the Eventbrite events changes.

 I like to run this on http://c9.io/ (but you can also run it locally with 'python notifier.py').